Ballyshannon: Transport

-Ulsterbus offers services to cities and major towns in Northern Ireland including Belfast and Derry.
-Feda ODonnell offers routes to and from Gweedore to the west of Ireland, including Sligo and Galway, via Ballyshannon.
+Ulsterbus also has services to Belfast and Derry in Northern Ireland.
+Feda ODonnell has routes to and from Gweedore to the west of Ireland, including Sligo and Galway, via Ballyshannon.

-The nearest railway to Ballyshannon is Sligo station which is served by trains to Dublin Connolly and is operated by Iarnród Éireann.
+The nearest railway to Ballyshannon is at Sligo railway station which is served by trains to Dublin Connolly and is operated by Iarnród Éireann.

-Commercial broadband is available in Ballyshannon, installed by Donegal County Council and provided by all major broadband providers.

 Sport

 The local Gaelic games club is Aodh Ruadh.
 Other local sports clubs include Ballyshannon RFC (rugby), Erne Wanderers (soccer) and the Eightyeighters (Basketball).